PhilipYip1988/python-notebooks/anaconda/windows/update.md

 <img src='images_update/img_010.png' alt='img_010' width='350'/>

 Notice that this will update the package manager and the entire base Anaconda Python distribution.
+The newest version of conda will use the libmamba solver by default and does not need a solver setting in the .condarc file.

 Note when updating some packages may be downgraded, this happens when Anaconda deem a version of a package unsuitable and revert to an older version.
 Confer with [Anaconda Release Notes](https://docs.anaconda.com/free/anaconda/reference/release-notes/) for more details.